danushkhanna/MoRT/README.md

 Welcome to Mort, the one-stop bot that delivers the movie you're looking for.
 Mort is a chatbot that recommends the best movies based on your preferences.
 With Mort, you no longer need to go through irrelevant search results to find a good movie to watch.

+# **Features**

+Mort offers several features that make it stand out from other movie recommendation websites and bots:

+- Filtered recommendations based on your preferences
+- Top results only; scans through all the relevant results on the web
+- The bot does the research for you
+- Uses GPT from OpenAI to provide a human-like feel

+# **Dependencies**

+Mort relies on the following Python packages:

+- streamlit
+- pandas
+- numpy
+- requests
+- json
+- openai

+You can install them using the pip package manager.

 # **How it works?**

 The code is a Python script that uses the OpenAI API to generate movie recommendations based on user input.
 It uses the streamlit library to create a simple chat interface that allows the user to input text and receive recommendations in response.